rafasoares/cancancan-wiki/Defining-Abilities.md

 ### Third Argument: Conditions

-A hash of conditions can be passed for defining user permissions in the `Ability` class.
+A hash of conditions can be passed to further restrict which records this permission applies to.
 Here the user will only have permission to read active projects which he owns.

 ```ruby
 can :read, Project, :active => true, :user_id => user.id